AntonGrn/esp-mqtt-client/README.md

 # MQTT Client
-Simple template for ESP8266 MQTT clients: Subsribe and/or publish to topics.
+Simple template for MQTT clients (Subsribe and/or publish to topics).

 Developed for use with [Home Assistant](https://www.home-assistant.io/) (Mosquitto broker).